MichelleCar/Home-Sales/README.md

 ### Results
 Before caching my table data, the runtime to generate the "view" rating for the average price of a home, rounded to two decimal places, where the homes are greater than or equal to $350,000 was **0.2004401683807373 seconds**.
 After caching the table, it was **0.11345887184143066 seconds**, showing a significant improvement in processing time.
 After partitioned by the "date_built" field on the formatted parquet home sales data and created a temporary table for the parquet data, and rerunning the query that filters out the view ratings with an average price of greater than or equal to $350,000, the runtime was **0.29360389709472656 seconds**.

+In Spark SQL caching is a common technique for reusing some computation.
+It has the potential to speedup queries that are using the same data, as was evident when comparing the cached and uncached runtime.
+Partitioning is a way to split the data into multiple partitions so that you can execute transformations on multiple partitions in parallel which allows completing the job faster.
+However, in this case, our performance time increased compared to the uncached data.
+This could be the result of:
+* If there are too few partitions, then the data size of each partition may be very large, and the tasks to process these large partitions may slow down the query.
+* If there are too many partitions, then the data size of each partition may be very small, and there will be a lot of small network data fetches to read, which can also slow down the query.

+### Summary
+In essence, big data consists of large and complex sets of information that are so voluminous that traditional data processing software can’t manage them.
+This offers both opportunities and challenges in data analytics.

+Big data analytics provides many benefits, but effective deployment must overcome some challenges.
+Choosing the right tools and understanding when and how to employ them to perform the analysis is not always a simple process.